 Fraud is a serious crime that encompasses a wide range of criminal activities.
 It’s generally defined as a knowing misrepresentation or omission of material fact that’s intended to result in personal or financial gain.
 Allegations of fraud can ruin one’s career and reputation, and being convicted can lead to years in federal prison as well as heavy fines.
 Penalties for federal fraud crimes are often harsher than penalties for state fraud crimes.
-If you’ve been charged in Naples, Fort Lauderdale or elsewhere in Broward County, Florida, it’s critical that you retain an experienced Fort Lauderdale fraud lawyer to ensure that your constitutional rights are protected.
+If you’re facing charges in South Florida, it’s critical that you retain an experienced Naples or Fort Lauderdale fraud lawyer to ensure that your constitutional rights are protected.

-The federal criminal defense attorneys at Joffe Law, P.A. defend those who are under investigation or convicted or accused of federal crimes.
+The federal criminal defense attorneys at Joffe Law, P.A. defend those who are under investigation or convicted or accused of federal fraud crimes.
 Our team will fully investigate the charges against you and build the best possible defense for your case.

 Joffe Law, P.A. handles a wide range of federal fraud charges, including:

 The federal bank fraud law, 18 U.S.C.
 Section 1344, states that bank fraud is knowingly executing a scheme to defraud a financial institution to obtain money, credits, assets, or other property.
 Common examples include check kiting, identity theft, and fraud related to real estate, mortgage, counterfeiting, forgery, credit cards, mail/wire and accounting.
 Violating the bank fraud law is punishable by a prison sentence of up to 30 years or a fine of up to $1 million.

 Bankruptcy fraud occurs when a person falsely declares bankruptcy and tries to conceal assets or inflate liabilities during bankruptcy proceedings.
 Common types of bankruptcy fraud include concealing assets to avoid liquidation, filing incomplete forms, filing false forms, and filing multiple claims in several states.
 If convicted under 18 U.S. Code Section 157, you could be fined up to $250,000 or face a prison sentence of up to five years, or both.